-Trump's promises before and after the election - BBC News
+Has Trump delivered on his promises?

 A border wall paid for by Mexico

 Before: His vow to build a wall along the US-Mexican border was one of the most controversial of Mr Trump's campaign promises.

-After: Mexico maintains it will never pay for it, and even the president has conceded that the US will have to pay up front and then seek reimbursement in some way.
+Mr Trump also insisted that Mexico would pay for it.

+After: Not one brick has been laid of the "big, beautiful wall".
+Mexico poured scorn on the claim that it would pay for such a barrier, and even Mr Trump appears to have dropped that idea.

-The US Congress is exploring funding options for the wall, but many Republicans will be unhappy about footing a bill which could rise to $21.5bn (£17.2bn), according to a Department of Homeland Security internal report.
+Democrats are vociferously opposed to a wall, whereas some Republicans have baulked at a bill that could reach $21.5bn (£17bn), according to a Department of Homeland Security internal report.

+In December 2018 the US government went into shutdown after Democrats resisted Mr Trump's demands for $5bn to fund the wall.

+All Mr Trump has to show so far for his signature campaign pledge is a photocall of him posing alongside wall prototypes.

 Deporting all illegal immigrants

-Before: Mr Trump repeatedly told his supporters that every single undocumented immigrant - of which there are 11.3 million - "have to go".
+Before: Mr Trump repeatedly told his supporters that every single undocumented immigrant - of which there are estimated to be more than 11.3 million - "have to go".

 After: As polling day approached, his stance began to soften slightly, then after the election he scaled it back to some two to three million deportations of people who "are criminal and have criminal records, gang members, drug dealers".